jenpennen/git-basics/README.md

 ## Features (Kinda)

-- **Blame Shifting**: Pushing mysterious bugs to the repo and prentending they were always there.
+- **Blame Shifting**: Pushing mysterious bugs to the repo and pretending they were always there.
 It's never my fault.
 It's Git's fault.
 - **Branching Like a Pro** : Watch as I create more branches than a tree and then forget what each one does. : )
 - **Commitment Issues** : Why settle for one commit when you can --amend everything five times?
 - **Merge Mayhem** : Here's where conflicts come to party.
 I resolve them eventually.
 Sometimes with a good old-fashioned git reset --hard (don't judge me).